-1. SSA and DHS will not charge the Employer for verification services performed under this MOU.
-The Employer is responsible for providing equipment needed to make inquiries.
-To access E-Verify, an Employer will need a personal computer with Internet access.
+1. SSA and DHS will not charge the Employer or the E-Verify Employer Agent for verification services performed under this MOU.
+The E-Verify Employer Agent is responsible for providing equipment needed to make inquiries.
+To access E-Verify, an E-Verify Employer Agent will need a personal computer with Internet access.